ministryofjustice/moj-design-system/app/views/community/develop-a-component-or-pattern/README.md

 Find examples of the component or pattern already in use.
 The best way to do this is to ask the MOJ design community on the digital service designers mailing list or the [#design channel](https://mojdt.slack.com/messages/design) on MOJ Slack.

-Examples and research from MOJ services are usually most relevant.
+Examples and research from MOJ and other government services are usually most relevant.
 But look at how other organisations solve the problem too.

 Involve people from the MOJ and [government design community](https://www.gov.uk/service-manual/communities/design-community) in any work you’re doing.
 This makes it less likely that you’ll spend time doing work or research that’s already been done.